sctlprov/sctlprov_code/docs/compiling_running.md

 # Compiling
-Go to the root directory of the code, and `make`, this would compile the program into an executable file `sctl` in the same directory.
+Go to the root directory of the code, and `make all`, this would compile the program into an executable file `sctl` in the same directory.

 **Compiling Environment Requirements**